41 laws to know about the gym and everything that surrounds it

 The best sit-up exercise is 3 sets of less food.
 Also, if you want sit-ups, use weight exercises.

 Strength and hypertrophy are not necessarily separated.
 You can get stronger with hypertrophy workouts.

 Good workouts to gain muscle mass can be a mixture of explosive movements with slow, controlled movements.
 Compounds and isolates.
 Full body or muscle split training.
 There is time and space for everything as long as it is well applied.

 If your training and diet are causing you to lose muscle mass then you're not getting drier, you're just getting smaller.
 And your metabolism will slow down as a result.
 Builds or retains muscle, always.

 There are different philosophies and training methods that are effective and produce good results, but they all have one thing in common: Giving your maximum training.
 Doing your best in training is the foundation of all plans.

 If you have half a dozen training machines at home gathering dust, accept that you need a gym membership.

 Don't be concerned with the correct execution of the exercises to the point of drastically reducing the loads you use, but also don't do stunts to lift more weight.
-Look for balance and pay attention to possible errors.
+Look for balance and watch out for possible mistakes.

 Are you really dedicated?
 Usually people look for any excuse not to go training.
 It's cold, it's raining, or it hurts your toe.
 Anyone looking to really evolve finds a way to make things work, whether it's raining, snowing, thunderstorm or meteorite.